thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 and executing the games on a playable interface.
 The work of last trimester allows the team of this trimester to take closer steps to creating a physical arcade machine.
 The machine will perform similarly to a Multi-Game Arcade Machine, allowing users to select a game from a local library of games.
 Objectives include:
-  • Software which:
+  o Software which:
-    o Is cross platform compatible
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Is cross platform compatible
-    o
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Allows for game compilation on the host machine
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Is authored to be consistent with a chosen programming convention/style guide
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Implements an architecture that ensures long term maintainability is possible for future contributors
-  • The development of:
+  o The development of:
-    o
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• A programming convention / style guide document
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Other General Prject Documentation
-    o Documentation
+  o Research of:
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Appropriate tooling that can be used to assist with these objectives
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Unit tests and determining if they have any value for the project

 Additional features which may be considered later in the lifecycle of the project include the development and deployment of a website which:
-  • Supports the uploading of games
+  o Supports the uploading of games
-  • Stores and displays:
+  o Stores and displays:
-    o reviews
-    o high scores and achievements.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• User Reviews
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• High Scores and Achievements

 #### Aims for Trimester

-The primary aim of this trimester is to enhance the existing infrastructure to….
+The primary aim of this trimester is to enhance the exisitng application to accomodate cross-platform compatibility.
+This will include developing methods to faciliate the compilation of games on the host machine.
+Access to the game library will be offered through the platform where the user can configure settings and select and play their desired game.
 If time permits, a physical Arcade Machine will be designed and manufactured however the software platform is the primary focus for the trimester.

 #### Deliverables

 Short-term:
-• Operating system cross compatibility
-• Complete options menu.
+o Decoupling functional behaviour and modularising existing software
+o Adding support for all three major operating systems
+o Adding support for locally compiled games on the host machine
+o Completion of an options menu
+o Discussing and agreeing upon a programming convention and style
+o Addressing style inconsistencies throughout the project’s source code
+o Producing documentation around the project

 Long-term:
-• Physical Arcade Machine built using RaspberryPi
+o Physical Arcade Machine built using RaspberryPi

 #### Project Members

 Delivery Lead:  Anthony George

 Software Developers:
-Riley Dellios
+Riley Dellios,
-Huy Nguyen
+Huy Nguyen,
-Richard Douglas-Denton
+Richard Douglas-Denton,
-Lachlan Foy
+Lachlan Foy,
 Mohamed Zirufaan

 ### Project 2 Title (repeat for each project – each starting a new page)